faros-ai/faros-events-cli/README.md

 #### Sending build information in parts

-You can send an event when a code build has started.
+You can send a CI event when a code build has started.
 And a final event, when the code build has finished successfully.

 - Code build started